 Anal fissures may be acute or chronic.
 Acute fissures may have the appearance of a simple tear in the anus, but in chronic fissures, swelling and scar tissue can present.
 Chronic fissures are also more difficult to treat and may also have an external lump associated with the tear, known as a sentinel pile or skin tag, as well as additional tissue just inside the anal canal, mentioned as a hypertrophied papilla.

 Precise and controlled division of the internal anal sphincter muscle is an extremely effective and normally used method to treat chronic and refractory anal fissures, with success rates reported to be over 90th.
-Recurrence rates after sphincterotomy are extremely low when properly performed by an operating surgeon.
+Recurrence rates after sphincterotomy are extremely low when properly performed by an laparoscopic surgeon in Delhi.
 The surgery is a same-day procedure.
 The main risks of internal sphincterotomy are variable degrees of gas or stool incontinence.
 If any incontinence is present after surgery, it’s going to resolve over a short period of time.
 Patients undergoing sphincterotomy have much improved quality of life as compared to patients with persistent anal fissures.
 Your colon and rectal operating surgeon can go over each of the potential risks and benefits of sphincterotomy and can decide if this procedure is right for you.